irwins/blog/content/posts/introduction-to-arg.md

 ### ARG kusto query is a subset

-I've seen some complex query using the _let_ operator.
-Let doesn't work in ARG, or maybe I'm not doing it correct.
+I've seen some complex query using the _let_ operator. _Let_ doesn't work in ARG, or maybe I'm not doing it correctly.
 Which isn't so say it isn't a skill you can't aquire.
-The _let_ operator works just fine in loganaylitics queries, something I'm getting more into when setting up monitoring alerts.
+The _let_ operator works just fine in loganalytics queries (something I'm getting more into when setting up monitoring alerts).

 ### Correlate ARG with Azure Monitor Logs

-You can do quite some nifty stuff by integrating ARG in you LogAnalytic workspace query.
+You can do quite some nifty stuff by integrating ARG in your LogAnalytic workspace query.

-Here's one I borrowed for the documentation:
+Here's one I borrowed from the online documentation:

 _Retrieve performance data related to CPU utilization and filter to resources with the “prod” tag._